monkey/duda-qa/README.md

 ## Status

-Status of each unit test
+The following list represents the status of each core API objects and it methods available.
+Unchecked boxes are _work in process_.

 - [x] Console
   - [x] dashboard()